nasa/ziggy/doc/user-manual/datastore-task-dir.md

 ### The Task Directory

-When Ziggy runs algorithm code, it doesn't the algorithm direct access to files in the datastore.
+When Ziggy runs algorithm code, it doesn't give the algorithm direct access to files in the datastore.
 Instead, each pipeline task gets its own directory, known as the "task directory" (clever!).

 To find the task directory, look first to the pipeline results location in the properties file: